 This, in a nutshell, is why scaling is a problem in software —but we can go deeper.

 One of the most important insights about scaling came from Galileo Galilei in the 17th century.
 While under house arrest at the end of his life he wrote a book called Two New Sciences that contained the following observation (sometimes called Galileo’s Scaling Law or the Square-Cube Law):

 the surface of a small solid is comparatively greater than that of a large one because the surface goes like the square of a linear dimension, but the volume goes like the cube

 It’s such a simple statement but it is profound.
-In the world of physical objects we can’t build a skyscraper using the same materials, supports and ratios that we would when building a cottage.
+In the world of physical objects we can’t build a skyscraper using the same materials, supports and ratios that we would use when building a cottage.
 It would collapse because volume scales faster than surface area.
-Materials have somewhat fixed strengths — walls we build of brick simply won’t support a 50 story tower.
+The structure must be different.

 The same is true, by the way, of biological structures.
 Cheap sci-fi movies show us ants the size of elephants terrorizing cities, but if an ant actually was the size of a elephant it would collapse and become a puddle of goo.
 The material of the ant's exoskeleton simply isn’t strong enough to support the weight of the enclosed volume at that scale.